ghc-proposals/ghc-proposals/proposals/0000-extended-typed-holes.md

 contains an `ExtendedExprHole` constraint with the expression (if any) or the expression resulting from running the splice, as well as the inferred type of that expression.
-The expression can then be accessed via the constraint from plugins or the error reporter.
+The expression can then be accessed via the constraint from plugins or the error reporter, and will hopefully enable us to move towards [Extensible Type-Directed Editing](http://cattheory.com/extensibleTypeDirectedEditing.pdf) in Haskell.

 As it is behind an extension flag, it does not impact any existing parsing nor features, except Haddock and other Haskell AST parsing utilities will